Use of a controlled experiment and computational models to measure the impact of sequential peer exposures on decision

+Participants were randomly assigned to five groups with each group having unique members not involved in decision making as part of other groups.
 The entire game was partitioned into two phases.
-For the first 12 rounds, no other information but a short excerpt about six potential providers was given.
-After the participants made their selection for a given month, they saw the number of attacks their provider had prevented in the corresponding period.
-For every attack they prevented, participants received \$0.02.
-Thus, they were incentivized to avoid more attacks and earn more money.
-However, since the participants have to explore the technologies to first acquire the knowledge of the technology utilities, the first 12 rounds allow for individual decision making and exploration in the absence of any external knowledge about the technologies or peers.
+For the first phase comprising 12 time steps, no other information but a short excerpt about six potential providers was given.
+After the participants made their selection for a given time step, they saw the number of attacks their provider had prevented in that step.
+As mentioned earlier, in the absence of the knowledge of the utilities of the technology providers (or the number of attacks it prevents), the first 12 time steps allow for individual decision making and exploration.